desdelgado/rheology-data-toolkit/README.md

 and convert them into a single HDF5 file.
 One can also add metadata to the overall project and to individual tests.

 ## Installation
+Before installing, make sure to pip install the [`xlrd`](https://xlrd.readthedocs.io/en/latest/ package).

 This package is currently published on PyPi and can be installed by:
 `pip install rheodata`

 If you are using anaconda, first make sure you have `pip` installed and then run:
 `pip install rheodata`

 in your anaconda prompt.